Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

 2020 provided many lessons.

-During the first half of the year ElectionGuard was used successfully as a [Pilot in Fulton, WI][fulton-wi-election-pilot] with the help of [VotingWorks][voting-works] and [InfernoRed][infernored].
+During the first half of the year ElectionGuard was used successfully as a [Pilot in Fulton, WI][cnn-news-fulton-wi] with the help of [VotingWorks][voting-works] and [InfernoRed][infernored].
 Subsequent to the pilot ElectionGuard released the [Python][election-guard-python-source] repo as a new reference implementation.

 In the [second half of the year][election-guard-security-pilot], responding to COVID, led to the development of a remote voting app with [InfernoRed][infernored], [Markup][markup], and the US House Democratic Caucus to enable representatives to [vote by secret ballot safely, securely, and remotely for Caucus leadership positions][dems-virtual-leadership-election].